lutzer/lu-re/site/projects/phonak/index.md

 date: 2022-01-01
 ---

 *This project is an AR experience commissioned by Phonak to tease their new product Audéo Sphere Infinio.
-This hearing aid is the first one worldwide to use AI for emphasising that one conversation you want to listen to.
-By activating the DEEPSONIC chip, customers can experience the effect first hand.*
+This hearing aid uses AI for emphasising that one conversation you want to listen to.
+This app simulates the effect of Phonak's DEEPSONIC technology.*

 <span class="more"></span>